dotnet/designs/accepted/2022/simplify-rid-model.md

 Native code compilers will generate different code for each triplet, and triplets are incompatible with one another.
 That's not a .NET concept or design-point, but a reality of modern computing.

 The `runtimes.json` file is used for asset description, production, and selection.
 Code can be conditionally compiled in terms of RIDs, and NuGet packages may contain RID-specific code (often native dependencies).
 At restore-time, assets may be restored in terms of a specific RID.
 [SkiaSharp](https://nuget.info/packages/SkiaSharp/) is a good example of a package that contains RID-specific assets, in the `runtimes` folder.
 Each folder within `runtimes` is named as the appropriate RID.
-At runtime, the host must select the best-match assets from those same `runtime` folders if present (although no longer within a package).
+At runtime, the host must select the best-match assets from those same `runtime` folders if present (no longer within a package, but retaining the same layout).

 RIDs can be thought of as making statements about native code, specifically:

 - I offer code of this RID.
-- I need code of this RID.
+- I request code of this RID.

 Often times, the RIDs being offered and asked for do not match (in terms of the actual string) but are compatible.
 The role of `runtimes.json` is determining whether two RIDs are compatible (and best-match).
 That's done via a graph walk of the nodes in that file.

 The current system is unnecessarily complex, expensive to maintain, makes it difficult to manage community needs, and costly/fragile at runtime.
-More simply, it is useful, but overshoots the needs we actually have.
+More simply, it is useful, but significantly overshoots our needs.

 Note: RIDs are almost entirely oriented around calling native code.
 However, the domain is broader, more generally oriented on native interop and calling [Foreign Function Interfaces (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface), including matching the environment.
 For example, we'd still likely need to use RIDs for interacting with another managed platform like Java, possibly with the use of native code or not.

 Note: RIDs are a close cousin to Target Framework Monikers (TFMs), however have less polished UX and don't describe the same concept (although they overlap).

-Note: This topic area applies to other development platform, and is typically a domain of more challenging UX.
-Whether .NET is better or worse off than other development platforms for native code targeting is hard to say.
+Note: This topic area applies to other development platforms, demonstrated by the following documents.
+It is universally a domain of more challenging UX and partial solutions.

 - https://peps.python.org/pep-0600/
 - https://peps.python.org/pep-0656/